 I'm a musician.
 Is there some photoplay music I can try out?

 Volume 1 of Sam Fox Moving Picture Music is available here.
 This is some of the earliest (and most primitive) photoplay music, written in 1913 by J.S.
 Zamecnik.
 This book contains piano music well within the range of a beginning to intermediate pianist.
 The Photoplay Music Starter Kit contains over 90 pieces of music arranged for variable-sized orchestras.
 To hear the music, try our CD and video recordings page, on which are downloadable MP3 files of Mont Alto's recorded performances of photoplay music.
 Also, check the Photoplay Music Sources page for more places that music can be found.

 What's that really famous silent film music thing, you know, "dum... dum... dum... dum...
 DAAAHHH!"?

-This little snippet appears in the Remick Folio of Moving Picture Music, compiled and edited by J. Bodewaldt Lampe, published in 1914 by Jerome H. Remick & Co.
+This little snippet, under the title "Mysterioso Pizzicato," appears in the Remick Folio of Moving Picture Music, compiled and edited by J. Bodewaldt Lampe, published in 1914 by Jerome H. Remick & Co.
 "Containing over 100 Dramatic, Descriptive, and Characteristic Numbers Suitable for any Theatrical Performance or Exhibiltion Requiring Incidental Music."

 I have learned to never claim something as being the "first" appearance of anything in early movies, because usually someone will come up with an earlier example.
 But, this is certainly an early version of this theme.

 The piece almost immediately became an object of satirical imitation, and is quoted in humorous takes on silent films.
 Like the "woman tied to a railroad track by the villain" meme, I suspect that it appeared in silent film more in parody (even at the time) than in seriousness.

-Lampe does not take actually take credit as composer of the piece (which he does for other pieces in the collection), so it may be that he got it from some older source, possibly from vaudeville or melodrama (which often had live music).
+Lampe does not take actually take credit as composer of the piece (which he does for other pieces in the collection), so it may be that he took it or adapted it from some older source, possibly from vaudeville or melodrama (which often had live music).
 Also, note how short it is: movies were not very long in 1914, but even considering that, this is not going to score very much film.

 Did many movie theaters have orchestras?